diagrams/diagrams-doc/doc/manual.rst

-* `headStyle`, `tailStyle` and `shaftStyle` are used to pass in style functions like `fc blue . opacity 0.75` to customize parts of the arrow. `headColor`, `tailColor` and `shaftColor` can be used for the common case of setting just the color.
-(By default, the entire arrow, including head and tail, is drawn using the current line color.)
+* `headStyle`, `tailStyle` and `shaftStyle` are used to pass in style functions like `fc blue . opacity 0.75` to customize parts of the arrow.
+(By default, the entire arrow, including head and tail, is drawn using the current line texture.)

 The following example demonstrates the use of various `ArrowOpts`.
 See `Named subdiagrams`_ for the use of names and the `named`